West Hub Media Lab

 The approach

-Sookio ran a series of four podcast workshops for the West Hub Content Creator's Club, all hosted by Sue Keogh, drawing on her background in broadcast media and podcast production.
+Sookio ran a series of four half-day podcast workshops for the West Hub Content Creator's Club, all hosted by our Sookio founder and content specialist Sue Keogh, drawing on her background in broadcast media and podcast production.

 2026: Three further sessions followed, with podcast producer Rob Birnie from Made By DBM contributing to content and co-hosting.